Patrizio Stronati

-Patrizio Stronati (born 17 November 1994) is a Czech football defender who plays for Puskás Akadémia.
+Patrizio Stronati (born 17 November 1994) is a professional footballer who plays as a defender for Puskás Akadémia.
+Born in Italy, he represents the Czech Republic national team.

 Club career

 In January 2015, he moved to Austrian Bundesliga side Austria Wien from Baník Ostrava for an undisclosed fee.
 Stronati made his debut for Austria Wien in a 5–2 win against Rheindorf Altach on 21 February 2015.
 He scored in the 86th minute.

 International career

-In March 2021 he was called up to the senior Czech Republic squad and was on the bench against Wales.
+In March 2021, Stronati was called up to the senior Czech Republic squad and was on the bench against Wales.

 Personal life

-Stronati was born in Czech Republic to an Italian father and Czech mother.
+Stronati was born in Italy to an Italian father and Czech mother.